juliusheese/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain what a token is used for.
+1. Explain what a token is used for. auth login stuff
-2. What steps can you take in your web apps to keep your data secure?
+2. What steps can you take in your web apps to keep your data secure? not using var and not being stupid like too many imports exports
-3. Describe how web servers work.
+3. Describe how web servers work. they get https req and fufil them
-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. catch then update put

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.